moves-rwth/storm/documentation/usage/languages.md

 # cpGCL

-The conditional probabilistic guarded command language, cpGCL for short, is an extension of Dijkstra's guarded command language and [pGCL](http://www.sciencedirect.com/science/article/pii/S0167642396000196) to also accomodate probabilistic choice and conditional observations.
+The conditional probabilistic guarded command language, cpGCL for short, is an extension of Dijkstra's guarded command language and [pGCL](http://www.sciencedirect.com/science/article/pii/S0167642396000196) to also accommodate probabilistic choice and conditional observations.
 Examples can be found in some of the folders in the [JANI repository](#jani).
 For example, the famous coupon collector example encoded as a cpGCL program can be found [here](https://github.com/ahartmanns/jani-models/blob/master/CouponCollector/MultiAllowed/coupon_m_03_02.pgcl).

 # Explicit